Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 Variable ordering dominates BDD size, thus memory and time.
 Several approaches exist:

+=== Static Heuristics

-- *Static Heuristics*: Domain-driven grouping (e.g., related bitfields adjacent) applied once at initialization.
+Apply domain-driven grouping once at initialization.
+For example, place related bitfields adjacent to each other.
+This leverages problem structure without runtime overhead.

+=== Dynamic Sifting

-- *Dynamic Sifting*: Iteratively moving a variable through the order to minimize size locally.
+Iteratively move a variable up and down through the ordering to minimize BDD size.
-- *Genetic / Annealing Approaches*: Global stochastic search exploring permutations for stable benchmarks.
-- *Machine Guidance*: Feature extraction (node fanout, support size) feeding ranking models to select the next swap candidate.
+At each position, measure the total node count and keep the best placement.
+This local optimization works well in practice.

+=== Genetic and Annealing Approaches

+Use global stochastic search to explore the space of variable permutations.
+Suitable for stable benchmarks where investment in finding good orderings pays off.
+These methods can escape local minima that trap greedy approaches.

+=== Machine Learning Guidance

+Extract features from BDD structure (node fanout, support size, etc.) and feed them to ranking models.
+The model predicts which variable swap is most promising.
+This combines the power of search with learned heuristics from previous problems.

 #historical-note(person: "R. E. Bryant", year: 1986, title: "Graph Based Algorithms for Boolean Function Manipulation")[
   Bryant's seminal work introduced reduced ordered BDDs and established foundational complexity tradeoffs still optimized with modern heuristics.